 It’s what all overachievers need to know.
-It’s the reason that, in the end, many high achievers feel empty of personal joy.
-It is also the key to our destiny of living an inspired life that shifts chaos into order.
+It’s the reason that, in the end, many high achievers feel empty of their personal joy.
+It is also the key to our destiny of living an inspired life that can shift chaos into order.

 The Key to an Inspired Life

 It all started at Barnes and Noble.
 I had a cup of coffee and ended up with a book that unbeknownst to me, would change the direction of my life forever.
 It was a woman’s journey to healing and transformation with horses.
 Of course, there are no coincidences …

 Joseph Campbell said, “It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure.”

 Like may women in leadership roles, I thought my ‘treasure’ was found in achieving goals and caring for my family.
 Keeping up with the things that inspired me was an exciting adventure, reaching and doing more, doing better than I had done before had been the norm.
 But something insidious had slowly been changing.

 Over time I had begun to lose both energy and inspiration but it wasn’t that I was just getting older.
 I had ignored the warning signs until it began to take a toll on my body.
 So what had shifted and why didn’t I notice that I lost the joy in my life?